 Young people in the US expect Social Security may well run out of funds before they retire.

-Designed for a planet
+Designed for planet Earth

 specifications.
 Mars, for example, is inhabited by one or more robots who don't have to be